CatMaxiMyoga/rust-customlang/README.md

 let x = "Hello";
 ```

-Note that the old variable will not exist anymore, meaning in the above example, that `5` is lost
+Note that the old variable will not exist anymore, meaning in the above example `5` is lost
 forever.

 ## Operators
 ### Add `+`
 To add two values together, if permitted, write it like this:

 ```
 lhs + rhs;
 ```

-`lsh` and `rhs` are both expressions.
+`lhs` and `rhs` are both expressions.
 If the left type implements addition for the right type, this
 will return the result of that.
 If the left type returns an error for the right type, or it returns
 an error for this operator, it will result in an error.
 ```